- Enjoy a sunset over the blue city of Chefchaouen in the Rif mountains

 - Watch musicians, acrobats, and snake charmers in Jemaa el-Fna Square

-Day 1: Morning in Casablanca, afternoon in Rabat
+Day 1: Arrive in Casablanca, Transfer to Rabat

-Discover Plaza Outa el-Hammam, the main square named for the number of hammams (public baths) which used to encircle it.
-Find a restaurant or café for a bite to eat, before browsing the many shops offering traditional wares.
-Visit the Grand Mosque and kasbah (old fortress or fortification) and tour the kasbah's garden, museum, and even some of its old prison cells.
+Discover Plaza Outa el-Hammam, the main square named for the number of hammams (public baths) that used to encircle it.
+Find a restaurant or café for a bite to eat before browsing the many shops offering traditional wares.
+Visit the Grand Mosque and kasbah (old fortress or fortification) and tour the Kasbah's garden, museum, and even some of its old prison cells.
 As the evening approaches, ascend the path leading to the abandoned white Spanish Mosque (20 to 30 minutes) to enjoy one last view over Chefchaouen as the sun sets behind the mountains.

 Chat with a local specialist who can help organize your trip.

-Day 4: Exploring the medieval medina and the Imperial City of Fes
+Day 4: Explore the Medieval Medina of Fes

-Day 5: Middle Atlas: Erfoud, Merzouga and the Sahara
+Day 5: Transfer to Erg Chebbi: Erfoud, Merzouga & Sahara

 Catch the sunrise before renting a sandboard to test your skills.
 Leave the dunes and head to Khemliya to experience a traditional Saharan village—its people originally from Mali.
 Continue west to pass through a dramatic gate into Rissani.
-A market town, Rissani holds a livestock auction and is home to a "donkey parking lot", a site worth (hearing) and experiencing!
-Make your way to the desert town of Tinerhir before reaching the 984 feet (300 m) deep Todra Gorge.
+A market town, Rissani holds a livestock auction and is home to a "donkey parking lot," a site worth (hearing) about and experiencing!
+Make your way to the desert town of Tinghir before reaching the 984-foot (300 m) deep Todra Gorge.
 You will have time to explore the gorge and relax in the cool water of the shallow Todra River.

-Day 7: Aït Benhaddou Kasbah and Tizi n'Tichka Pass over the High Atlas to Marrakech
+Day 7: Transfer to Marrakesh via Aït Benhaddou & Tizi n'Tichka Pass

-Nicknamed the "Red City" for its red sandstone walls and buildings, Marrakech was once an important trading capital for Atlas mountain tribes, and remains an exciting former imperial city.
-Located north of the Atlas mountain foothills, Marrakech is home to Africa's busiest square, Jemaa el-Fna.
-Begin exploring Marrakech's ancient medina, starting with the Koutoubia Mosque and Gardens.
-Though the mosque cannot be entered by non-muslims, it's worth checking out its 12th-century foundations and 253 feet (77 m) minaret.
+Nicknamed the "Red City" for its red sandstone walls and buildings, Marrakesh was once an important trading capital for Atlas mountain tribes and remained an exciting former imperial city.
+Located north of the Atlas mountain foothills, Marrakesh is home to Africa's busiest square, Jemaa el-Fna.
+Begin exploring Marrakesh's ancient medina, starting with the Koutoubia Mosque and Gardens.
+Though the mosque cannot be entered by non-Muslims, it's worth checking out its 12th-century foundations and 253 feet (77 m) minaret.
 Visit the fountains and pools in the adjoining garden.